 Are you a prospective student interested in learning more about IPN, its programs and its application process?
-We encourage you to read through our website and the following frequently asked questions in order to gain a better understanding of IPN admissions.
+We encourage you to read through our website and this F.A.Q. section.

-If you have read through the content and still have a few questions, please address them to our Admissions Coordinator (ipn.admissions [at] mcgill.ca).
+If you have read through the content and still have questions, please contact our Admissions Coordinator (ipn.admissions [at] mcgill.ca).
 Enquiries should be simple and concise.
 Please allow a minimum period of two weeks for a response.

 No, the GRE is not required for admission into IPN.

 Is the Chinese National Postgraduate Entrance Exam (NPEE) required? (only applicable to applicants of the UESTC-McGill IPN joint programs)